rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wordpress_scanner.md

 ### Exploitable_plugins

-Which list of exploitable plugins use.
+Which list of exploitable plugins to use.
 Default is `data/wordlists/wp-exploitable-plugins.txt`

 ### PLUGINS